ogunlao/ogunlao.github.io/_posts/2021-04-24-consider_uar_accuracy.md

 Since the classes are balanced, the UAR and accuracy both gives similar information

 **Case 2: Imbalanced class**
-In this case, we have 20 samples of the positive class and 80 samples of negative class.
+In this case, we have 20 samples from the positive class and 80 samples from negative class.
 The model predicts 4 of 20 samples correctly for the positive class and 75 of 80 samples correcly for the negative class.

 ```python
 >> cm = np.array([[4, 5],